nasirayyub/mixerp/docs/user-guide/human-resource-management/contract-verificaiton.md

 # Contract Verification

-When you create a new contract, it is send to the verification queue.
+When you create a new contract, it is sent to the verification queue.
 In the verification queue, you can decide to either approve a contract or reject it stating a reason why it was approved or rejected.